TABASCOatw/particle-auth-core-low/README.md

 ```

 ### Set environment variables
-This project requires a number of keys from Particle Network and WalletConnect to be defined in `.env`.
+This project requires a number of keys from Particle Network to be defined in `.env`.
 The following should be defined:
 - `REACT_APP_APP_ID`, the ID of the corresponding application in your [Particle Network dashboard](https://dashboard.particle.network/#/applications).
 - `REACT_APP_PROJECT_ID`, the ID of the corresponding project in your [Particle Network dashboard](https://dashboard.particle.network/#/applications).
 -  `REACT_APP_CLIENT_KEY`, the client key of the corresponding project in your [Particle Network dashboard](https://dashboard.particle.network/#/applications).